jbettencourt10/cs326-final-iota/docs/final.md

   - Created HTML, CSS, and JS for register page and account settings page.
   - Created some JS for landing page with trending media items.
   - Helped with routing and server creation with express js.
-  - Assisted in cleaning up code, linting, formatting, and commenting for final submission
+  - Assisted in cleaning up code, linting, formatting, and commenting for final submission.
-  - Edit together video for submission
+  - Edit together video for submission.
-  - Configured IMDB API initially
+  - Configured IMDB API initially.

 **Bill**